User Roles and Permissions

 Permissions in production

-6. In case some users might have gained access to documents to which they did not have access before, also trigger the POST /{db}/clear_local endpoint, where {db} again is the active database.
-The /{db}/clear_local endpoint will ensure that each client re-checks whether new objects are available for synchronization.
+2. In case some users might have gained access to documents to which they did not have access before, the app will automatically make an API call to the replication-backend (POST /admin/clear_local/{db}) to ensure that each client re-checks whether new objects are available for synchronization.
 This should also be used in case an existing user has gotten a new, more powerful role.
-In case a user lost permissions for objects that were already synced, this users local DB will automatically be destroyed and the user has to synchronize all data again.
+In case a user lost permissions for objects that were already synced, this user's local DB will automatically be destroyed and the user has to synchronize all data again.

 Permissions in development